Fortellis/fortellis-cli/README.md

 ## `fortellis-cli init`

-Create a Fortellis repository in the current directory.
+Initialize (create) a Fortellis repository in the current directory.

 ```
 USAGE